SNN

 Telecommunications industry wants life-extension services

-The four selected companies investigated the opportunities for IOS operations for satellites in low-Earth orbit (LEO) and (GEO).
+The four selected companies investigated the opportunities for IOS operations for satellites in low-Earth orbit (LEO) and geostationary orbit (GEO).
 LEO hosts important satellites such as the Hubble Space Telescope, the Copernicus Sentinel Earth observation satellites, and the International Space Station.
 GEO hosts Europe’s series of Meteosat weather satellites and, importantly, most satellites used for telecommunications.

-A clear outcome from the four studies is that the is keen for life extension services to be up and running as soon as possible.
+A clear outcome from the four studies is that the telecommunications industry is keen for life extension services to be up and running as soon as possible.
 Particularly relevant is orbital maintenance: operators have to make sure the spacecraft stays exactly where it should be, and change the orbit or rotation if it has drifted over time.

 Doing so costs fuel.
 The proposals detail how a servicing spacecraft can latch on to satellites that have run out of fuel and perform the necessary orbit control.
-The servicing spacecraft can stay attached for as long as needed, after which it parks the satellite in a so-called ‘graveyard orbit’ and moves on to the next that needs servicing.
+The servicing spacecraft can stay attached for as long as needed, after which it parks the satellite in a so-called ‘graveyard orbit’ and moves on to the next satellite that needs servicing.

 Fresh eyes from New Space